liuyunplus/yun-blog-builder/post/Implementation of a regular expression engine/index.md

 #### 4. Extensions to regular expressions

-We can construct many expressive regular expressions by performing basic operations such as union, connection, and closure on subexpressions, but it is still far from enough to meet some special requirements.
+We can construct many expressive regular expressions by performing basic operations such as union, concatenation, and closure on subexpressions, but it is still far from enough to meet some special requirements.
 Therefore, many regular engines add some expansion operators to basic regular expressions, which are used to enhance the ability of regular expressions to describe string patterns, as follows:

 | Expression | Description                    | Example | Matches       |
 | ------ | ---------------------------------- | --------- | --------------------- |